Leased Line Internet Connectivity

 Service Level Agreement

-from both ICUK and our carriers working on the issue.
-Time limits are clearly stated, and in the event an unsatisfactory
+of staff from both ICUK and our carriers working on the issue.
+Time limits are clearly stated, and in the

 Leased lines can be delivered through a range of technologies, each offering different monthly costs, different speeds